 Custodial credit risk is the risk that, in the event of a bank failure, the Library's deposits may not be returned to it.
-At year end, the Library had \$2,979,818 of bank deposits (certificates of deposit and checking and savings accounts) that were uninsured and uncollateralized.
+At year end, the Library had \$2,601,231 of bank deposits (checking and savings accounts) that were uninsured and uncollateralized.
 The Library believes that, due to the dollar amounts of cash deposits and the limits of FDIC insurance, it is impractical to insure all deposits.
 As a result, the Library evaluates each financial institution with which it deposits funds and assesses the level of risk of each institution; only those institutions with an acceptable estimated risk level are used as depositories.
-Negotiable certificates of deposits and bank investment pools are not insured.
+U.S Treasury bills and bank investment pools are not insured.